 But no longer!
 The do-or-die moment has come.
 This is his last chance, his last hope.
 If it can't, or if it won't, happen now, it will never happen.
 One quick dart out of the shadows and two seconds to beg, what harm can there be in that?
-"Master, if you will, you can heal me!"
-"Oh my God, wait, don't ... don't touch me!"
+"Master, if you are willing, you can heal me!"
+"Oh my God, wait, no, don't ... don't touch me!"
 "Oh, my God!"

 Filled with compassion, the text tells us, Jesus reached out his hand, and touched the man, and said, "I am willing; be clean!", and immediately the disease left him, and he was cured.
 In less time than it takes to tell it, the man who had been condemned to a living hell of rejection and separation from life was made instantly acceptable.
 A simple gesture, a word or two, and the unbridgeable chasm that separated the diseased man from all that he knew and all whom he loved had been bridged.
-In an instant he had moved from the other side where there was no hope, to this side where hope comes true, and was lived daily.
+In an instant he had moved from the other side where there was no hope, to this side where hope comes true.
 All barriers had been dropped, all doors that had been slammed in his face were now thrown open wide.

-Well, sort of.
-To be sure, although he was now instantly acceptable to God and to God's people, it didn't necessarily mean he would actually be readily accepted.
-He still had to observe the rituals, the rites of cleansing and reconciliation to convince both the religious and the skeptical that he was indeed cured, and there would no doubt be many who would, for a while at least, steer clear of him.
+Well, sort of, but not quite.
+Although he was now instantly acceptable to God's people, it didn't necessarily mean he would actually be readily accepted.
+He still had to observe the rituals, the rites of cleansing and reconciliation to convince both the religious and the skeptical that he was indeed cured.
+Many no doubt would, for a while at least, steer clear of him.
 But none of that could or would dampen his enthusiasm at being made instantly acceptable, nor could it, or would it, or did it dampen his desire to proclaim to all who would listen (and probably to many who wouldn't!) just how it had happened, and about the man of God who had made him so.

 Can you imagine how insufferable he must have become, talking about nothing else but how this Jesus had saved him from a life worse than death?
 Can you imagine how he couldn't get enough handshaking, back-slapping, shoulder-rubbing and hugging -- how he couldn't get enough touching?
 How he exulted like a child with a new toy over such mundane things as buying bread, or taking out the garbage?

-We don't know much about what happened afterwards, apart from what we're told about how he managed to disrupt Jesus' ministry, disobeying the strict instructions to tell nobody by telling everybody, and causing such huge crowds to flock to see Jesus that he had to avoid the towns.
-There's no record that Jesus 'took back' the cure, though.
-No record that Jesus condemned the man for ignoring his strict instruction to be silent and exultantly blabbing about who had cured him, and how.
+We don't know much about what happened afterwards, apart from what we're told about how he managed to disrupt Jesus' ministry.
+Jesus sternly ordered him, we are told, not to tell anyone, but to go and both satisfy and give credit to the priests.
+However, he did it anyway, disobeying the strict instructions to tell nobody by telling everybody, and causing such huge crowds to flock to see Jesus that he had to avoid the towns.
+We need to note that Jesus didn't take back the cure, though.
+There's no record that Jesus condemned the man for ignoring his strict instruction to be silent and exultantly blabbing about who had cured him, and how.
 No record except for the continued mission of this man of God who could cure with a touch and a word, who could reach out and in characteristic self-surrender through his own death and resurrection make all who would accept it become instantly acceptable themselves.